-- 12. We have provided you with: - a.
-Access to all information, of which we are aware, that is relevant to the preparation and fair presentation of the financial statements, such as records, documentation, and other matters and all audit or relevant monitoring reports, if any, received from funding sources. - b.
-Additional information that you have requested from us for the purpose of the audit. - c.
-Unrestricted access to persons within the City from whom you determined it necessary to obtain audit evidence. - d.
-Minutes of meetings of the City Council or summaries of actions of recent meetings for which minutes have not yet been prepared. - 13.
-All material transactions have been recorded in the accounting records and are reflected in the financial statements and the schedules of expenditures of federal awards and state financial assistance. - 14.
-We made an assessment of the risk that the financial statements may be materially misstated as a result of fraud.
-We have disclosed the results of our assessment as follows: - a.
-We have no knowledge of any fraud or suspected fraud that affects the entity and involves: - i.
-Management, - ii.
-Employees who have significant roles in internal control, or
+- 1. We have provided you with: - Access to all information, of which we are aware, that is relevant to the preparation and fair presentation of the financial statements such as records, documentation, and other matters. - b.
+Additional information that you have requested from us for the purpose of the audit. - Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - d.
+Complete minutes of the meetings of the governing board and related committees, or summaries of actions of recent meetings for which minutes have not yet been prepared. - e.
+All communications from regulatory agencies, grantors, lenders, and other funding sources concerning noncompliance with, or deficiencies in, financial reporting practices. - f.
+All communications from regulatory agencies, grantors, lenders, and other funding sources concerning noncompliance with the provisions of laws, regulations, contracts, and grant agreements. - g.
+Access to all audit or relevant monitoring reports, if any, received from funding sources. - 2.
+All material transactions have been recorded in the accounting records and are reflected in the financial statements and the schedule of expenditures of federal awards. - 3.
+We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - 4.
+We have no knowledge of any fraud or suspected fraud that affects the entity and involves: - a.
+Management; - b.
+Employees who have significant roles in internal control; or - Others when the fraud could have a material effect on the financial statements. - 5.
+We have no knowledge of any allegations of fraud, or suspected fraud, affecting the entity's financial statements communicated by employees, former employees, grantors, regulators, or others.